Arjun4522/Lazarus.ai/readme.md

 - **Chat Interface:** Interact with the chatbot using a user-friendly chat interface.
 - **CVE Information Retrieval:** Ask questions about specific CVEs, and the chatbot will try to provide relevant information.
-- **[Optional] Dependency Scanning (if implemented):** Upload Jupyter Notebook (.ipynb) files to extract dependencies and check for known vulnerabilities.
+- **Dependency Scanning :** Upload Jupyter Notebook (.ipynb) files to extract dependencies and check for known vulnerabilities.
+- **Code Scanning (work in progress):** Static analysis to check for code vulnerabilities.
+- **Container Scanning (work in progress):** Scanning containers, docker images and K8 clusters to check for code vulnerabilities.
-- **[Optional] Database Integration (if implemented):** Stores CVE information and potentially scan results in a database for efficient retrieval.
+- **Vector Database Integration :** Stores CVE information and potentially scan results in a database for efficient retrieval.

 ## Prerequisites